restorecommerce/identity-srv/README.md

 ## Shared Interface

+This microservice uses [chassis-srv](http://github.com/restorecommerce/chassis-srv), a base engine for microservices, in order to provide the following functionalities:
+- exposure of gRPC endpoints for user-handling operations
+- implementation of a [command-interface](https://github.com/restorecommerce/chassis-srv/command-interface.md) which
-This microservice implements a shared [command-interface](https://github.com/restorecommerce/command-interface-srv) which provides endpoints for retrieving the system status and resetting/restoring the system in case of failure.
+provides endpoints for retrieving the system status and resetting/restoring the system in case of failure.
 These endpoints can be called via gRPC or Kafka events (through the `io.restorecommerce.command` topic).
-For usage details please see [command-interface tests](https://github.com/restorecommerce/command-interface-srv/tree/master/test).
+- database access, which is abstracted by the [resource-base-interface](https://github.com/restorecommerce/resource-base-interface)

 ## Usage